 Note: The steps in this tutorial assume you already have an account on Wincher.
-If not, spend just a few minutes to fix it and come back here.
+If not, spend just a few minutes fixing it and come back here.

-How to Add Keywords to your Website on Wincher’s account?
+How to Add Keywords to your Website using Wincher?

 In order to start adding keywords, you have to add a website first.
-But don’t worry, we have a blog post where we’ve covered this part, so go check it out.
+But don’t worry, we have a blog post where I’ve covered this part, so go check it out.

 This is your future dashboard.
 But in order to see your website’s rankings, you need to add some keywords first.
 Click on “ADD KEYWORDS” and let’s get straight to the magic part of it.

 The area highlighted in orange will display some of the autosuggestions for your domain.
 This was done so you could have an understanding of how your keywords should be positioned and where.
 Feel free to delete these if you don’t consider them relevant.

 You can easily add keywords manually just remember to type them one per line.
 Also, Wincher has implemented some new ways of how you can add keywords even easier.
 Let’s dive into each of them.